Building Connections While Setting Boundaries - A Veterinarian's Guide

 As with animals, we may be able to back away, observe and listen.
 We may need to disengage completely and that is often the safest response for all parties.

-Low Stress Handling, Fear Free Practice and/or Cat Friendly Practice) We learn to distinguish between what is a want and what really needs to get done in this interaction.
+In veterinary medicine we learn to prioritize what is most important to accomplish when working with animals that really do not understand what we are trying to do (I highly recommend training in Low Stress Handling, Fear Free Practice and/or Cat Friendly Practice) We learn to distinguish between what is a want and what really needs to get done in this interaction.
 We discover that often the wants can be postponed or foregone (like a full physical exam) until the animal is less frightened.
 Sometimes if we push too hard, the next encounter can be even more stressful.
 Offering treats, watching and listening to body language, and slowing down the process can help and, yes, we may have to tranquilize animals to accomplish needed medical procedures.

 As tempting as it may be, we cannot tranquilize our fellow human beings in the same way!
 We can endeavor to get them help in other ways – medical help, physical or mental help, but for most of us, this is not our territory or our responsibility.
 Our biggest responsibility – each and every one of us – is to work on ourselves and our own responses, reactions, and mindfulness.
 What can we do to avoid escalating a situation?
 Is there time to slow down and listen, to try and understand both sides of the conflict?
 How do we step away and not engage when the other is not listening or hearing our side?